Translate

 Glycerol: A Possibly General Method for Changing Solvents in Process Chemistry Reactors

-The reaction solvent is distilled out of the reactor chased by the minimal stirrable volume of glycerol.
+1. The first reaction solvent is completely distilled (chased) out of the reactor and away from the mixture of less volatile solutes by adding the minimal stirrable volume of glycerol.
+Glycerol (bp.
+290 ℃ with decomposition).

-Since neither acetone nor methylene chloride are miscible with glycerol and they do not form any binary azeotrope:
+2. Since neither acetone nor methylene chloride are miscible with glycerol and they do not form any binary azeotrope

-or (ii) the desired second solvent, if it is immiscible with glycerin, is used to extract the non-volatile substrate.
-Cut away the glycerol phase.
+or (ii) the desired second solvent, if it is less dense and also immiscible with glycerin, is used to extract the non-volatile substrate, and the lower glycerol phase is cut away.

 Then